pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 You MUST:

 - perform phased analysis of the described target system or project following the protocol below;
-    - run every analysis session from scratch;
+- run every new pre-specification analysis session in an isolation mode:
-    - ignore any prior similar analyses available from global or project context;
+    - ignore any prior similar analyses available from global or project context.
+    - earlier phases within the same session pass their results to the later phases via session context.
 - generate a Markdown-structured `roadmap.md` report:
     - structure the finalized user story set, feature set, and SSS;
     - do not introduce new behaviors, constraints, or structural changes during roadmap generation;